"It is easier to build strong children than to repair broken men." —Frederick Douglass

 In the early 1800s, when Syracuse was still a village of fewer than 5,000 people, the education of children was a luxury afforded only to those who could pay the tuition for a private school.
-A group of churchwomen became interested in educating children who were less fortunate and, in 1835, they rented a room behind the village store and established the Syracuse Free School.
-In 1836, the school was moved to a new building erected with funds raised by the women's group.
-In 1839, a new tax was instituted which provided for public education to all children and the Free School closed and the building was sold.
+A group of churchwomen became interested in educating children who were less fortunate and, in 1835, rented a room behind the village store and established the Syracuse Free School.
+The school closed in 1839 as a result of a new tax that provided for public education to all children.

-Today, Elmcrest Children's Center is a multi-service treatment and education center for children with emotional, behavioral, and psychiatric disturbances along with children with developmental disabilities and serious medical conditions.
-Together with their families, youngsters are served in 16 different programs ranging from early education and family support to long-term residential treatment, critical care and pediatric respite programs.
-At any given time, Elmcrest is home to 130 youngsters with another 100 preschoolers being served in its early education facility.
-In addition, another 80 families at risk of having their children removed from the home, receive supportive services and counseling from skilled social workers in its two preventive service programs.
-Elmcrest currently serves more than 1,500 children and their families each year.
+Today, Elmcrest Children's Center is still in the business of providing for children and families.
+It provides a multi-service residential treatment and education center for children with emotional, behavioral, and psychiatric disturbances; a respite program for children with developmental disabilities and serious medical conditions; and an early education center and Universal Pre-K (UPK) program.
+Together with their families, over 2,500 individuals are served yearly in more than 20 different programs.
+At any given time, Elmcrest is home to 130 youngsters, with another 150 preschoolers being served in its early education facility.
+In addition, another 80 families at risk of having their children removed from the home receive supportive services, counseling, education and training.